 Before installing this product, read these instructions carefully.

-Tools needed for installation: a flat blade screwdriver, socket wrench with extension, 8mm socket, 10mm socket, and a socket driver for the supplied T-20 torx bit.
+Tools needed for installation: a flat blade screwdriver, socket wrench with extension, 8mm socket, 10mm socket, 13mm deep well socket, channel locks and a socket driver for the supplied T-20 torx bit.

 **IMPORTANT NOTE: DO NOT USE THE SELF-TAPPING SCREWS IN OUR MAF HOUSING.
-We have provided new MAF sensor screws to replace the factory self-tapping screws.
-If you use the factory screws, you will ABSOLUTELY damage your new mass airflow housing, and we can not be held responsible.
+We have provided new MAF sensor screws to replace the factory self-tapping screws, so be sure to use them.
+If you use the factory screws, you will almost certainly damage your new mass airflow housing, and we can not be held responsible.

-3. Using the supplied T-20 torx bit, remove the two screws that secure the factory air meter-sensing element to the stock air box assembly.
+4. Using the supplied T-20 torx bit, remove the two screws that secure the factory air meter-sensing element to the stock air box assembly.
 Carefully slide the sensor straight out of the housing, and the entire sensor cartridge will come out.
-Re-insert the factory self-tapping screws back into the factory housing for both safe keeping and to ensure that they are not used with our new upgrade MAF assembly.
-Using the new supplied screws, carefully lower the sensor into the new larger aluminum MAF housing provided in this kit.
-The sensor will only bolt up in one direction, with the “flow” arrow pointing towards the engine (inlet pipe) end of the unit, away from the filter end.
+Using the supplied screws, carefully lower the sensor into the new larger aluminum MAF housing provided in this kit.
+The sensor will only bolt up in one direction, with the “flow” arrow pointing towards the engine (inlet pipe) end of the unit, away from the flanged filter end.
 Under the stock sensor, there is a rectangular shaped rubber seal that should come out with the sensor cartridge.
 Make sure that it transfers to the new housing and forms a positive seal.
-Attach the mass airflow housing to the larger end of the inlet tube using the 3.5” silicone hose coupler and #56 stainless steel hose clamps.
-Make sure the airflow arrow on the MAF sensor is pointing towards the inlet pipe and the beveled end of the MAF is facing the air filter.
-The sensor should be point towards you (and the front of the vehicle) while the “C&L” logo will be pointing “up” to your left.
-At this point, the silicone hose should completely cover the machined end of the MAF body.
-Make sure that the hose on the inlet pipe has been pushed
+If not pre-assembled, attach the mass airflow housing to the round end of the inlet tube using the supplied 4” silicone hose and stainless steel hose clamps.
+To ensure proper orientation, the sensor should be point towards you (and the front of the vehicle) and the C&L logo will be pointing “down”.
+At this point, the silicone hose should completely cover the small end of the MAF body.
+Make sure that the hose on the inlet pipe has been pushed down far enough, so that the MAF body presses solidly up against the inlet tube and there is no gap between them.
+Failure to do so will lengthen the overall assembly, and may effect air filter location and fitment.
+Another undesired side effect of not installing the silicone hose far enough over the inlet tube is the potential to deform the tube if enough clamping force is placed near the very outside edge of the tube itself.

-4. Take the filter shroud and lower it into the engine compartment, with the lower “scoop” portion of the shroud going down first, behind and under the rubber seal of the “fresh air” intake feed.
-Move the shield as far forward as you can under the rubber flange of the fresh air feed, and then locate the bolt hole of the filter shroud with the original 10mm bolt hole that held the factory air filter box in place.
+5. Take the supplied filter shroud and lower it into the engine compartment, with the lower “scoop” portion of the shroud going down first, behind and under the rubber seal of the “fresh air” intake feed.
+Move the shield as far forward as you can under the fresh air feed, and then locate the bolt hole of the filter shroud with the original 10mm bolt hole that held the factory air filter box in place.
 Re-use the factory 10mm bolt to fasten the shield in place.
-An additional mounting point for the shroud assembly to attach to the underside of the factory fresh air feed has also been implemented.
-To attach this additional mounting support, you must drill a small diameter hole in the appropriate location in the bottom of the rubber (flange) section of the fresh air feed in a location that corresponds with the hole in the filter shroud.
-Make sure that the shroud is not too far forward when you locate where the hole will be drilled.
-You do not want the air filter to rub against the ABS lines.
-The supplied hardware (already installed on the lower portion of the shroud for reference) will secure the bottom of the filter shroud assembly to the lower section of the fresh air feed.
-Failure to secure this lower mounting point with the supplied hardware will result in the filter shroud not staying in place around the fresh air feed tube
+An optional mounting point to attach the factory fresh air feed to the new filter shroud has been supplied.
+To use this additional mounting support, you must drill a small diameter hole in the bottom of the rubber section of the fresh air feed in a location that corresponds with the hole in the filter shroud and use the supplied hardware to join the bottom of the filter shroud assembly to the lower section of the fresh air feed.
+If you choose to not use this optional mounting location, simply remove the hardware supplied and set aside.
+The hole will not be visible, as it will be under the bottom of the factory “fresh air” feed tube.

-5. There are two different fittings provided with the air intake assembly.
-The proper fitting for use on your vehicle application will depend on which transmission you have.
+6. There are two different fittings provided with the air intake assembly.
 Manual transmission vehicles will insert and tighten the supplied nylon plug to cover the threaded hole in the inlet tube.
 Automatic equipped vehicles will use the barbed nipple fitting to thread into the tapped hole.
 Using a wrench to install the correct fitting, you will notice that it gets tighter as the fitting goes further into the boss.
-Stop threading the fitting into the boss once the bottom of the wrenched fitting reaches the top of the boss in the inlet tube.
+This is because it is a tapered pipe fitting and will deliver a proper seal without the need for using any type of sealant.
+You may stop threading the fitting into the boss once the bottom of the wrenched fitting reaches the top of the boss in the inlet tube.